wishaal-khan/sample-calculator/Readme.md

 `CalculatorButton` displays a button and handles it's UI, plus checks what type of button is being displayed.
 `AdditionalResult` is a simple component that is displayed to show any additional message, in this case, PostFix notation of mathematical expression.
-`Screen` is a simple component that is the main display of calculator
+`Screen` is a simple component that is the main display of calculator `HistoryItem` displays a single History item that contains expression, its post fix, and result `HistoryContainer` displays list of history.
+It also displays an information message when nothing is present.